-In our work we never recommend DDP type of contracts, precisely for this reason – the seller cannot control unexpected imposition of tariffs any time after signing the contract, and before delivery of goods.
+In our work we never recommend this type of contract, precisely for this reason – you cannot control unexpected imposition of tariffs any time after signing the contract, and before delivery of goods.

-Additionally, there is no margin in this activity, so why take responsibility for extra work with no reward in return, and the additional risk of monetary loss?
+Additionally, there is no margin in this activity, so why take responsibility for extra work with no reward in return.

 The Key Question – Who Will Bear the Burden of the New Tariffs?

-So if the US importers are going to pay the tariffs, would they be able to pass these on to the end consumers, or will they bear it themselves?
+So if importers are going to paying the tariff, would they be able to pass these on to the end consumer?
 That depends entirely on the price elasticity of demand and pricing power enjoyed by the importer, or end retailers.